New Multi-messenger Probe of Dark Matter-Nucleon Interactions from Ultra-high Energy Cosmic Ray Acceleration: Iron Nuclei Fragmentation

-improving the previous estimate.
-Note that the improvements are far smaller for an assumed NFW profile.
+improving the previous estimate for the spike, but reducing it for an NFW profile.

-These bounds can now be further improved by assuming all CR are accelerated within an NGC1068-like galaxy, instead of a MW-like one.
-Plugging in the numbers from~\cite{Herrera:2023nww} (and $R_\mathrm{emission}\leq 10^{-4}\;\mathrm{pc}$) we get a significant improvement of the bounds
+These bounds can now be further improved by assuming all CR are accelerated within an NGC 1068-like galaxy, instead of a MW-like one.
+Plugging in the numbers from Ref.~\cite{Herrera:2023nww} (and using the assumed emission region $\leq 10^{-4}\;\mathrm{pc}$) we get a significant improvement of the bounds to